affinda/affinda-python/docs/models.md

 :ivar annotations: Required.
 List of annotation ids that were validated.
 :vartype annotations: list[int]
-:ivar passed: Whether the validation passed or not.
+:ivar passed: Whether the validation passed or not, null if the validation was not applicable.
 :vartype passed: bool
 :ivar rule_slug: Required.
 The hot-dog case slug of the validation rule that was applied.
 :vartype rule_slug: str